Micropub

-A micropub is a very small, modern, one room pub founded on principles set up by Martyn Hillier of the first micropub, The Butchers Arms in Herne, Kent, which are "based upon good ale and lively banter".
+The term micropub was originally devised by the Campaign for Real Ale, in the 1976 edition of its Good Beer Guide, simply as a description for an unusually small but otherwise traditional pub.
+Examples of pubs described as such in this era included Manchester's Circus Tavern and The Nutshell in Bury St Edmunds.
+In more recent years, the term came to be redefined much more tightly, as a very small, modern, one-room pub, serving no food other than snacks, and "based upon good ale and lively banter".
+The original of these newly defined micropubs is often cited as the Butchers Arms in Herne, Kent.

 Definition

-A micropub, according to the Micropub Association, is defined as follows: "A micropub is a small freehouse which listens to its customers, mainly serves cask ales, promotes conversation, shuns all forms of electronic entertainment and dabbles in traditional pub snacks".
+According to the Micropub Association, an organisation set up in 2012, a micropub is now defined as follows: "A micropub is a small freehouse which listens to its customers, mainly serves cask ales, promotes conversation, shuns all forms of electronic entertainment and dabbles in traditional pub snacks".
+The Micropub Association goes on to explain that a micropub may or may not have a bar, and might serve beer straight from the cask or through hand pumps, but share a philosophy: a simple pub with the focus on cask beer and conversation for entertainment.

-There may be differences between the pubs; they may or may not have a bar, they might serve beer straight from the cask or through hand pumps.
-They share a philosophy: a simple pub with the focus on cask beer and conversation for entertainment, with the basic premise of KIS, KIS – Keep It Small, Keep It Simple.
+This modern definition is not accepted by all pub campaigners, many of whom continue to use the term micropub simply to refer to any unusually small public house.